Skip to Content Skip to Navigation

 Key points to understand about this skin resurfacing treatment include:

-• Laser beam precisely resurfaces damaged skin layer by layer.
+• Co2 Laser beams precisely resurface damaged skin layer by layer

-• Stimulates collagen production, significantly improving skin texture, skin tone, and overall skin quality.
+• Stimulates collagen production, with the goal of improving skin texture, skin tone, and overall skin quality

-• Can target the full face or specific treatment areas like eyes, mouth, and forehead.
+• Can target the full face or specific treatment areas like eyes, mouth, neck, forehead or scars anywhere on the body

-• Usually performed under local anaesthesia blocks or topical numbing cream for patient comfort.
-Nitrous Oxide gas (happy gas) is also available for use on request.
+• Can be performed under local anaesthesia blocks or topical numbing cream for patient comfort.
+Nitrous Oxide gas (happy gas) is also available for use if clinically indicated for analgesia management

 What are the Benefits of CO2 Laser Treatment